BIAOXYZ/myNotes/programming_notes/programming_languages/prog_lang_python/Python_packages/Generic_Operating_System_Services/logging/articles/article2.md

   * > You can then run the `main` module and examine the generated log files.
   * > ![](https://images.ctfassets.net/em6l9zw4tzag/698JzSRblC9VqV8zq6MBP9/92493c5fd3da93119933a9fe89eb94c9/logging-in-python-image12.png)
   * > ![](https://images.ctfassets.net/em6l9zw4tzag/4WHxTgcvlXErTuRoQPSj0v/bcfaf38fbfd83dd074776e26502e34e3/logging-in-python-image10.png)
+    >> 【[:star:][`*`]】 //notes：也可以定义一个全局的 my_top_logger，然后各个（想集中记日志的）模块都 import 这个 my_top_logger，并且把想记的内容都用它来记。***这样就能达到不同module的日志聚合到一个文件里的效果***。
 - > **Python Logging: Best Practices**
+  * > So far, we’ve covered how to log variables, exceptions, and set up custom loggers.
+Next, let’s enumerate some of the best practices for logging.
+    + > **Set the optimal logging level**: Logs are helpful only when you can use them to track down important errors that need to be fixed.
+Depending on the specific application, be sure to set the optimal logging level.
+Logging too many events can be suboptimal from a debugging viewpoint as it’s difficult to filter through the logs to identify errors that require immediate attention.
+    + > **Configure loggers at the module level**: When you’re working on an application with multiple modules, you should consider configuring a logger for each module.
+Setting the name of the logger to `__name__` helps identify the modules in your application that have issues you need to fix.
+    + > **Include timestamps and ensure consistent formatting**: Always include timestamps in logs as they’re helpful in tracing back to when an error occurred.
+Format your logs consistently across the different modules in your application.
+    + > **Rotate the log files to facilitate easier debugging**: When working on large applications with several modules, it’s likely that your log files will be very large in size.
+As it’s challenging to filter through such large logs to detect errors, you should consider rotating the log files.
+You can do this by using the `RotatingFileHandler` with the syntax: `logging.handlers.RotatingFileHandler(filename, maxBytes,backupCount)`.
+When the current log file reaches the size `maxBytes`, the subsequent logs roll over to the next files depending on the value of `backupCount`.
+If you set the `backupCount` to K, you get K back-up files.

 :u6307::u6307::u6307::u6307::u6307::u6307::u6307::u6307::u6307::u6307::u6307::u6307::u6307::u6307::u6307::u6307::u6307::u6307::u6307::u6307: